Please enter your credentials and Sign in.

 MetaBiom is compatible with the latest versions of browsers that support HTML5 and CSS3 (preferably Chrome, Firefox, Edge or Opera)

 MetaBiom is an independent knowledge portal for chronic diseases and their relationship to the human microbiome.

 Our main aim is to offer all interested healthcare professionals, especially medical experts, an alternative way of looking for new ways to prevent, diagnose and cure such diseases.
 The use of MetaBiom is free of charge for all users.

-MetaBiom is not a journal system, but a platform to collect and integrate important evidence, notes and connections between the microbiome and chronic diseases in a meaningful approach.
+MetaBiom is not a journal system, but a platform to disseminate and integrate important evidence, clues and associations between the microbiome and chronic diseases in a meaningful approach.